SymfonyCasts/testing/sfcasts/ep1/github-service-part-1.md

 # Create a GitHub Service Test

-Alrighty.
-So now that a dinosaur object is able to persist the health status and tell us if the dinosaurs are able to accept visitors, we need to go ahead and get these, uh, labels for each of our S and the GitHub repo and pull 'em into our app.
-Instead up on our objects accordingly, to do that, we're going to create a new GitHub service that will use Symfony's HTTP client to call up, uh, GitHub's API, fetch those issues and figure out which1s apply to our dinosaurs.
+Now that we can see if a `Dinosaur` is accepting visitors based on its current health.
+We need to keep our dino's health updated automatically using the health status labels that GenLab has applied to several issues on GitHub.
+We'll create a new service that will grab those labels from the issues using GitHub's API.

+## Test for our service first

-First thing we're going to do is create a `Service/` directory for a new `GithubServiceTest`, which extends `TestCase`, and add a test - `testGetHealthReportReturnsCorrectHealthStatusForDino`.
-Inside, even though it doesnt exist yet - `$service = new GithubService()`.
-Now we want to `assertSame()` that our `$expectedStatus` is identical to `$service->getHealthReport()`.
-We also need to pass in `$dinoName` to this method.
+To test our new service, create a `Service/` directory inside of `Unit/` and then create a new `GithubServiceTest` which will extend `TestCase`.
+Add a method called `testGetHealthReportReturnsCorrectHealthStatusForDino`.
+Inside, even though it doesn't exist yet, `$service = new GithubService()`.

+Our service will return a `HealthStatus` enum that is created from the health status label on GitHub, so we'll `assertSame()` that `$expectedStatus` is identical to `$service->getHealthReport()`.
+Yes, we'll be using a data provider for this test...
+Because our service will return a single `HealthStatus` object, let's tell the method which dino we need a health report for by passing in a `$dinoName` argument to `getHealthReport()`.

-As you may have already guessed, create a `dinoNameProvider()` which returns a `\Generator`.
-Our first dataset will be a `Sick Dino` with `HealthStatus::SICK`, and `Daisy` for the dino name.
+Create a `dinoNameProvider()` which returns a `\Generator` and our first dataset will be a `Sick Dino` with `HealthStatus::SICK` then `Daisy` for the dino's name.
 Next up is a `Healthy Dino` with `HealthStatus::HEALTHY` and we'll use `Maverick` this time.
-Now lets add the `@dataProvider` so our test uses the `dinoNameProvider`.
-We'll pass in a `HealthStatus $expectedStatus` argument and a `string` called `$dinoName`.
+Now add the `@dataProvider` annotation so our test uses the `dinoNameProvider` and we'll pass in a `HealthStatus $expectedStatus` argument and a `string` called `$dinoName`.

 Move to your terminal and run: